spatie/laravel-mailcoach-docs-old/docs/package/api/subscribers.md

 ## Get a specific subscriber

-If you want to get the details of a specific subscriber, you can send a `GET` request to the `/mailcoach/api/subscribers/<id>` endpoint.
+If you want to get the details of a specific subscriber, you can send a `GET` request to the `/mailcoach/api/subscribers/<id or encoded email>` endpoint.

 ```shell script
 $ MAILCOACH_TOKEN="your API token"